contribsys/faktory_worker_go/README.md

   // use up to N goroutines to execute jobs mgr.Concurrency = 20

+  // use N goroutines to fetch jobs plus N goroutines to report job results, with a pool
+  // size of up to N*2 connections mgr.Dispatchers = 4

   // pull jobs from these queues, in this order of precedence mgr.ProcessStrictPriorityQueues("critical", "default", "bulk")